BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 ...?
 HTMX takes approach, where it is indeed possible (or at least something very close to it).
 Instead of going through the hustle of sending and receiving json (or some other data representation format) and then translating it back and forth into HTML, **we can just receive ready to be rendered HTML pages and fragments**.

 How does it work?
 HTML is just a JavaScript library.
-You add it as a dependency and then it allows you to do trigger virtually any ajax (http) request from any HTML element (WebSockets are also supported).
-In non-extended, standard HTML this can be done to a very limited degree, both when it comes to form and a source, mostly on form element (and also by getting media directly in the video and audio elements).
-With HTMX you can update fragments of your HTML page just like this:
+We add it as a dependency and then it allows us to do trigger virtually any ajax (http) request from any HTML element (WebSockets are also supported).
+In non-extended, standard HTML this can be done to a very limited degree, both when it comes to form and a source of request, mostly on the form element (and also by getting media directly in the video and audio elements).
+With HTMX, we can update fragments of our HTML page just like this:
 ```
 <html>
   <head>